tum-vision/online_photometric_calibration/README.md

 Usage: online_pcalib_demo [OPTIONS]

 Options:
-  -h,--help                   Print this help message and exit -i,--image-folder TEXT      Folder with image files to read.
+  -h,--help                   Print this help message and exit.
+  -i,--image-folder TEXT      Folder with image files to read.
   --start-image-index INT     Start reading from this image index.
   --end-image-index INT       Stop reading at this image index.
-  --image-width INT           Resize image to this witdth.
+  --image-width INT           Resize image to this width.
   --image-height INT          Resize image to this height.
   --exposure_gt_file TEXT     Textfile containing ground truth exposure times for each frame.
   --calibration_mode TEXT     Choose either 'online' or 'batch'.
 Preset is 'online'.